-This practical and hands-on Lean Six Sigma Yellow Belt course trains you to know the origin and aims of Lean, Six Sigma, and Lean Six Sigma, as well as understand the roles and responsibilities within a Lean Six Sigma Team.
+In two consecutive half day sessions, this practical and hands-on Lean Six Sigma Yellow Belt course trains you to know the origin and aims of Lean, Six Sigma, and Lean Six Sigma, as well as understand the roles and responsibilities within a Lean Six Sigma Team.
 You learn the terms, tools, and DMAIC (Define, Measure, Analyze, Improve, Control) methods and definitions, how to apply the basics of Six Sigma, and lean to a process.
 Use Lean Six Sigma tools to apply important measures and recover when a problem occurs.
 A toolbook and the after-training quiz are included.

 Training accredited by Thayer School of Engineering at Dartmouth:

 Professional certification is a process in which a person proves that he or she has the knowledge, as a basis, for performing a specific job.
 The proof comes in the form of a certification earned by passing quizzes, an exam, case studies, actual case or some combination of these items that are provided by an accredited organization.
 Accreditation is recognition that an educational institution has a certain standard of quality that other reputable organizations will honor.
 Without accreditation the certification provider may not provide the participant lasting value.
 Therefore, it is imperative that you receive your certification from a trusted, accredited institution.
 Dartmouth College, founded in 1769, is accredited by the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC).
 Accreditation is a non-governmental, non-profit, self-regulatory, peer review process based on rigorous standards.